MatthiasLiszt/FSWD40-Project-02-Wi5/Bim-project/README.md

+The project can be viewed on http://dragonchick.at/bimangulargroupproject

 # History

 This project was developed with Dominic Wieser as project leader at CodeFactory in 2018.
 The login system together with parts of the Javascript code were developed by me.
-Isabelle together with Dominic Klenk were working on the layout, graphics and forms.
+Isabel together with Dominic Klenk were working on the layout, graphics and forms.

 # Description and User Story